 fchmod - change mode of a file

-The fchmod() function has the same effect as chmod() except that the file whose permissions are to be changed is specified by the file descriptor fildes.
+The fchmod() function shall be equivalent to chmod() except that the file whose permissions are changed is specified by the file descriptor fildes.

-If the Shared Memory Objects option is supported, and fildes references a shared memory object, the fchmod() function need only affect the S_IRUSR, S_IWUSR, S_IRGRP, S_IWGRP, S_IROTH, and S_IWOTH file permission bits.
+[SHM] If fildes references a shared memory object, the fchmod() function need only affect the S_IRUSR, S_IWUSR, S_IRGRP, S_IWGRP, S_IROTH, and S_IWOTH file permission bits.

-Upon successful completion, fchmod() returns 0.
-Otherwise, it returns -1 and sets errno to indicate the error.
+Upon successful completion, fchmod() shall return 0.
+Otherwise, it shall return -1 and set errno to indicate the error.

 - The fildes argument is not an open file descriptor.

-- The effective user ID does not match the owner of the file and the process does not have appropriate privilege.
+- The effective user ID does not match the owner of the file and the process does not have appropriate privileges.